Monday 13 May 2019

 Tuesday 14 May 2019

-- (coming soon) Invited talk by Myrta Grüning, Queen’s University Belfast
+- What is the key strategy of DFT to attack the many-body problem?
+Invited talk by Myrta Grüning, Queen’s University Belfast

 - Introduction to QSGW by Mark van Schilfgaarde